Below are answers to some of the most common questions about BioStar 2 security

 - While the template is being sent to the device, the communication is encrypted in AES256.

-- In BioStar 2.6 there will be a feature to additionally encrypt the personal data.
-This article will be updated when BioStar 2.6 is released with more details.
+- In BioStar 2.8 there is a new feature to additionally encrypt the personal data.
+For more details, please click here.

 Is communication with the server and device encrypted?